Haste171/chatgpt-detector-bot/README.md

-# chatgpt-detector-bot
+# ChatGPT Detector
 A Discord bot that detects if text is written by ChatGPT or not.

 ![Discord_vAuLfqB9Ah](https://user-images.githubusercontent.com/34923485/223352305-8f635956-f486-4017-8172-f14017c61d01.gif)